wilsonsdr/alura-seven-days-code/README.md

-Este repositório é para guardar os códigos dos desafios do 7 Days of Code
+This repository is to save the 7 Days of challenges code